Saja-elkurtehi/Sudoku-Solver/README.md

-# sudoku-game
+# sudoku-solver
-This is an automated Sodukp solver that will find the solution to any solvable Soduko puzzle through a simple backtracking algorithm.
+This is an automated Sudoku solver that will find the solution to any solvable Sudoku puzzle through a simple backtracking algorithm.